 2. Place dates, coconut oil and coconut in food processor or Vitamix blender and process until a smooth sticky "batter” starts to form.

-3. Blend in honey and vanilla extract.
+3. Blend in maple syrup and vanilla extract.

 4. Add cacao powder and sea salt and blend until thoroughly combined.

 5. Mix in Sun Chlorella Powder.
 Line a baking sheet with parchment paper.

 6. Scoop out mixture by the spoonful and with clean hands, roll into medium sized balls.
 Place balls on parchment paper and refrigerate for approximately 2 hours.
 Optional to keep refrigerated or store in the freezer.

 Eat any time you need energy, or want to provide your body with optimal nutrition!